 This year’s Nobel economics prize was awarded to two Americans and a British-Cypriot for developing a theory that helps to explain why unemployment can persist even when job openings are available.

 But on the other hand, meaningful work is a gift.
-God desires that men and women -- the only creatures that He made in his image -- imitate him through their creative work.
+God desires that men and women, the only creatures that He made in His image, imitate him through their creative work.
 Work is our collaboration with God’s creative purposes.
-Reformers such as John Calvin and Martin Luther stressed the idea, gleaned from Scripture, that every believer is called by God to certain work -- a vocation -- and has a duty to respond to that call.
-And John Paul II, in his letter on human labor, observed that work is “one of the fundamental dimensions of [a person’s] earthly existence and of his vocation.”
+Reformers such as John Calvin and Martin Luther stressed the idea, gleaned from Scripture, that every believer is called by God to certain work – a vocation – and has a duty to respond to that call.
+And Pope John Paul II, in his letter on human labor, observed that work is “one of the fundamental dimensions of [a person’s] earthly existence and of his vocation.”
 Thus while low unemployment is an important goal, we should not be too quick to put policies in place that force unemployed persons to settle too quickly for jobs that are not a good match.
-Doing so would deny people the opportunity to pursue their unique callings -- ones in which each person can exercise stewardship to the glory of the Creator.
+Doing so would deny people the opportunity to pursue their unique callings, ones in which each person can exercise stewardship to the glory of the Creator.

 The enduring contribution of this year’s economics Nobel winners will be their suggestion that unemployment insurance alone cannot guarantee meaningful work, and that future policy efforts to reduce unemployment would do better to focus on improving information and reducing search costs, leading to enhanced opportunities for meaning and human flourishing in labor markets.
 In a recent interview with the Associated Press, Pissarides pointed to the UK’s New Deal for Young People, which directly attaches government assistance to job seeking and training (rather than unemployment per se), as one example “very much based on our work,” he said.